feliperohdee/use-dynamodb-reactive-hooks/README.md

 ## 📝 Notes

-- Failed webhooks will be retried according to the `maxRetries` configuration
+- Failed webhooks will be retried according to the `retryLimit` configuration
+- Tasks are marked as FAILED after reaching `maxErrors` threshold (default: 5)
 - Recurring webhooks are automatically rescheduled after successful execution
 - The scheduler uses DynamoDB's GSI capabilities for efficient webhook querying
 - All timestamps are in ISO 8601 format and stored in UTC
 - Webhook execution is concurrent with configurable limits
 - Batch operations (`deleteMany` and `suspendMany`) support chunked processing for better performance
 - The `chunkLimit` parameter in batch operations allows you to control the size of each processing batch
+- Execution logs are stored in a separate table with configurable TTL

 ## 📄 License